-Timeframe Time horizon Year relative to 2024 Investment process alignment Short term 1 to 5 years 2025 The time horizon corresponds to current risks and opportunities which are actively analysed by BNZISL and aligns to our business financial planning and strategy review process Medium term 6 to 20 years 2030 The time horizon is aligned with BNZISL's 2030 interim targets (as defined in the Transition plan aspects of BNZISL's strategy section below) and could correspond to a medium-term investment horizon (such as investing with the intention of making a first home purchase and associated withdrawal from the Scheme).
-Long term Over 20 years 2050 The time horizon is aligned to the long-term target of net zero commitments in society and could correspond to a KiwiSaver retirement investment goal.
+Time frame Time horizon Year relative to 2024 Investment process alignment Short term 1 to 5 years 2025 The time horizon corresponds to current risks and opportunities which are actively analysed by BNZISL and aligns to our business financial planning and strategy review process.
+Medium term 6 to 20 years 2030 The time horizon is aligned with BNZISL's 2030 interim targets (as defined in the Transition plan aspects of BNZISL's strategy section below) and could correspond to a medium-term investment horizon (such as investing with the intention of saving for the education of your children and associated withdrawal from the Scheme).
+Long term Over 20 years 2050 The time horizon is aligned to the long-term target of net zero commitments in society.